1j01/project-nexus/IDEAS.md

 * Styles
 	* Better focus styles for icon buttons (not an orange rectangular outline)
-	* ProjectListItems shouldn't look like they are being pressed when only a menu item is
-	* Process close button should go on the left for elementary OS and some other operating systems
-	* With elementary + dark theme, the Browse button in Settings has some non-dark styles
 	* With dark (non-elementary) theme, the whole projects directory multi-input is non-dark (not that it *has* to be)
-	* The multi-input isn't linked nicely without the elementary stylesheet (both elements have borders)
 	* Could probably animate more transitions in ProjectDetails, possibly by adding an animation dummy element